 Marcy Dewey Mahoney

 Marcy writes the fantastical and the spooky with a hint of the funny.
 She was inspired at an early age by the magic of Jim Henson and George Lucas, the words of John Bellairs and Shel Silverstein, and the whimsy of fairy tales and cartoons.
 Marcy has short stories published in four NaNo Los Angeles Anthologies (4th, 5th, 7th & 8th Editions) and is serving as an associate editor on the eighth edition.
-She is releasing a series of writing prompt journals in 2021, and has plans to publish her debut fantasy novel later in the year.
+She is releasing a series of writing prompt journals in 2021, and has plans to publish her debut fantasy novel in early 2022.
 An Ithaca College and animation industry alum, she lives in Los Angeles, California with her husband/best nerd, Bryan, and their two cats, Fergus Hammertime and Fiona Shazam.

 Erik's writing explores the impact of the extraordinary on the human experience, whether it's the magical realism of Conjure Seven (currently on the Coverfly Red List), or the speculative themes of first contact on the modern world.
 His story Light of the Moon was published in the 2019 NaNo Los Angeles Anthology 'Journeys to Uncharted Lands.'
 He ran the Bohemia Originals Writer's Group and has gray hairs named after the television shows he's worked on.
 When he's not writing, he works in Emergency Management for the likes of the Red Cross and LA Metro.
-He's pictured above with his co-goofballs Jenny and Braeden.

 Our writing workshops emerged from a small writers' group, The Society of the Inkwell, founded in 2013.
 The Society focused on feedback and take-home prompts, and it was a fun and useful way to expand our writing.
 After a year of monthly meetings, we decided to meet more frequently and focus on prompts and in-class writing instead of feedback.
 A separate weekly group, the Geeky Teas Saturday Writing Workshop, was formed in 2014 for that purpose.
 In 2018, that group was dissolved, and The Quill and Pint was born, with a mission to dive deeper into the mechanics of writing, and study all of the elements that make a story great.
 2019 brought a partnership with the Burbank Public Library, expanding our workshops and community outreach, which we have maintained throughout the pandemic by holding twice-monthly workshops over Zoom.